How to list a farm for sale in Colombia and attract serious buyers

 Serious buyer filter

-- Do you already know the municipality or are you just exploring areas?
+- Do you already know the municipality, or are you just exploring areas?

-Mistakes that scare away the good buyer
+Mistakes that scare away good buyers

 The right metric: fewer messages, better messages